-Hail Trump?
-White nationalists already losing faith in President-elect
+How white nationalists are losing faith in Trump

 It's not shocking that the alt-right isn't all on the same page.
 Even before they rose to national prominence and began to speak more publicly -- more than just the dark corners of the web -- they were a fractured movement, riddled with feuds and disagreements.

-Taylor, was once a mentor to Spencer before a falling out, admitted that.
+Taylor, once a mentor to Spencer before a falling out, admitted that.

 "Every movement does better when the people in that movement have a firm grasp of reality," he said.
 "So to the extent that people might be disappointed with Donald Trump, if it gives them a clearer view, then they'll have to be disappointed."